 - Another study found similar results, so that when people are hungry, they are interested in buying more food items compared to when they are full.

-However, neither one of these studies differentiated between overweight and normal-weight participants.
+However, neither of these studies differentiated between overweight and normal-weight participants.
 On the other hand, studies which did examine the shopping patterns of overweight participants compared to participants with a “standard” weight, showed that there is a significant difference between the two groups:

 - A study which looked at purchasing behavior in a large supermarket found that people with a standard weight tend to purchase more food when they are hungry, while overweight people tend to purchase less food under similar conditions.